Table of Contents

 Top It Off?
 Yes Please!

 Nothing says “I’m better than you” to your guests more than displaying your wine collection.
 Bringing bottles out of the cellar and into view creates a stunning showpiece and conversation starter.
-Like a bookshelf, it highlights your individual taste, and gives you the opportunity to tell stories about each bottle you have.
+Like a bookshelf, it highlights your individual taste and gives you the opportunity to tell stories about each bottle you have.
 Design a beautifully stunning way to display your wine collection with the Moe’s Home Collection Cheds Teak Wine Bar, and create lasting impressions.
 This display has slots on top for your wine glasses, and 2 tiers of shelves for displaying other spirits.
-For a more sophisticated look, try setting the Sagebrook Home Set of 2 Round Wood and Metal Trays in Gray with neatly organized glassware and a drink spice kit atop the shelf.
+For a more sophisticated look, try setting metal trays with neatly organized glassware and a drink spice kit atop the shelf.

 Follow us on our social media, give us a call, or even book a consultation on our website.